-Seriously, based on my experiences since I quit using soap a couple of years ago, and now quitting shampoo, I've come to the conclusion that almost everything in the skin & hair care aisles are there to solve a problem caused by the other products in those aisles.
+Seriously, based on my experiences since I quit using soap a couple of years ago, and now quitting shampoo, I've come to the conclusion that almost everything in the skin & hair care aisles are there to solve a problem caused or worsened by the other products in those aisles.
 And we are wasting our money and polluting the planet with this crap we never needed!

 I still haven't figured out a routine that works for my hair, though.
 My goal is to rinse with water once a week or whenever there are odors or something that needs to be removed.
 Like the last time I 'cleansed' my hair was after a day spent around a fire so my hair was smoky.
 Or at least I figured it was and a good day to rinse it.

 I've only 'cleansed' my hair twice since I decided to quit the baking soda method which I did for a couple of months.
 So I went through greasy/waxy stage and then just about a week my hair just magically became wonderful.
 It didn't need any conditioning to manage.
 And it didn't frizz at all.
 I think I spent two weeks like that, then it was time to color my hair.
 Which is all I did.
 I didn't shampoo.
 But the result was squeaky clean hair.
-What I used to thing was wonderful.
+What I used to think was wonderful.
 Hair that just falls.
-No body.
-Blows around in the wind, etc. Then it began to get oily/waxier again as the week passed and after a week, became wonderful again.
+But No body.
+Blows around like mad in the slightest breeze, etc. Then it began to get oily/waxier again as the week passed and after a week, became wonderful again.
 Then came the smoky hair.
 I decided to try the cheap silicone-free conditioner method as my transition, but still ended up with the oily waxy stage before my hair became wonderful again.

 I think since I seem to get this stage no matter what right now, I will just do water only.
 Although I have a whole bottle conditioner to do use.
 I suspect the problem is the super hot water I use.
 But my bathroom is chilly and I can't help turning it up.